srawlins/creosote/2012_grant_midreport.md

 * Approximately 10 functions from the MPC interface have not been bridged.
 * The `gnu_mpc` gem has largely been documented in `manual.md`, which gets compiled into a 12-page `manual.pdf` and `manual.html`, using Pandoc.

-## 4. Creosote, a gem allowing various mathematics libraries to be bridged, in Ruby
+## 4. Creosote, a library allowing various mathematics libraries to be bridged, in Ruby

+This libaray is well underway.
+At present, the library "knows about" GMP, MPFR, MPC, and Msieve.
+It can be queried for the latest version of each package.
+It can also unpack, configure, make, check, and install GMP as a pilot project.
+At present, the packages install to `$HOME/.creosote/usr`.
+I plan to allow `/usr/local` if this directory is writeable (i.e., we are root).

+This project uses Vagrant for reusable virtual machines where we can assume certain libraries are available, and others aren't.

+As creosote grows to help users install the dependant packages, it will also be able to help in bridging individual libraries together.